agb32/cosmadoc/docs/source/rocky9email.md

 the newer cosma5 partition for now.
 We hope that the old cosma partition will be made available within a couple of months.

+The old cosma5 login nodes (login.cosma.dur.ac.uk, login5a and login5b)
+are not yet available.
+Please use login5c.cosma.dur.ac.uk instead.

 Some of the Mad nodes (cosma*-shm* partitions) are still down, but will be made available shortly.